ShivamRajput22/HR-Employees-Attrition-Dashboard/README.md

-# 📊 HR Employees Attrition Dashboard
+# 📊 HR Employee Attrition Dashboard

 ## 🎯 Project Aim
 This project delivers a strategic HR Attrition Dashboard designed to provide leadership with a clear, evidence backed understanding of workforce stability and retention risk.
 The aim was to convert fragmented HR data into a practical decision support tool that highlights where attrition is increasing, what is driving it, and where focused action will deliver the greatest impact.